Butternut Squash – Versatile, Nutritious, Long Keeping, and Convenient Size Make It A Favorite

 Food insecurity exists to some extent in nearly every community.
 People who are food insecure not only experience food shortage, but they usually are unable to include fresh fruits and vegetables for a healthy diet because they are out of reach.
 Either produce costs too much or is not available.
 It doesn’t have to be this way.
 By sharing our garden or orchard surplus or planting a dedicated giving garden, home, community, and school gardeners can help food banks, pantries, and community food distribution programs provide fresh produce to ease this problem.

-A giving garden can be a whole garden, a row or two as championed by the Garden Writers Association’s Plant a Row for the Hungry, or even one container dedicated to growing healthy (organic if possible) vegetables or fruits for those in need.
-Or it can be a planned effort such as a Master Gardener garden program done alone or in conjunction with another organization.
+A giving garden can be a planned organizational effort, a whole garden, a row or two, or a container dedicated to growing healthy (organic if possible) vegetables or fruits for those in need.
+Or it can simply be a gardener sharing extra produce that goes beyond personal use.
 Every donation, no matter how big or small, makes a difference to someone in need.
 Besides helping to fill food banks, pantries, and programs, raising vegetables and/or fruits to donate is rewarding for everyone involved, including children, so it can be a family affair.

-Before planting, you will want to do a little research.
+If a true giving garden is the intent, a little research is warranted before planting.
 Contact local food banks, pantries, or distribution programs to find out if they will accept local produce, what fruits and vegetables they prefer, and when and where to drop off donations.
 Once you know the details of donating, purchase seeds or plants for the preferred produce, plant, and tend your garden.
 Often the most sought after produce is some of the easiest to grow.
+The Top 13 Vegetables to Donate to Food Pantries discusses vegetables that can be donated to food pantries and tips for growing and harvesting those vegetables.

 Harvest your produce at its prime as you would for yourself and practice safe-handling.
 Many who are served by food banks and pantries are at a higher risk for foodborne illness as they include children, the elderly, and those with compromised immune systems.
-Here are a few tips from Michigan State University Extension to minimize food safety risks when donating produce:
+Because food safety begins at the farm level, food pantry workers may ask questions to ensure donated foods have a low food safety risk.
+Food Pantry Produce Donations – Grower Information provides information to growers about safe on-farm food practices and information to food pantry workers about how to keep donated produce safe.
+Here are a few tips to minimize food safety risks when donating produce:

 • Wash hands for at least 20 seconds with soap and hot water before handling produce.